Anurag-Raut/wgpt/README.md

 # wgpt
-A whatsapp js bot which uses open AI api which responds with Chat gpt response . used twiio for interacting with whatsapp business api
+A whatsapp js bot which uses open AI api which responds with Chat gpt response . used twilio for interacting with whatsapp business api